Why is TikTok limiting screen time? Here are the changes you can expect

 For all those who are scrolling before going to sleep, TikTok will help put an end to doom scrolling for users of all ages with a sleep reminder.
 This will "help people more easily plan when they want to be offline at night.
 People can set a time, and when it's reached, a pop-up will remind them it's time to log off."

-To learn more, check out the news release on the app (opens in new tab), or check out TikTok's mental health resources for guidance.
+To learn more, check out the news release on the app, or check out TikTok's mental health resources for guidance.

 Danielle Valente

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.